A diagnosis of

 can be one of the worst things that can happen in your life.
 But

-, the very thing that is used to treat cancer, can be frightening too.
-Chemotherapy brings with it several side effects, one of the most common is difficulty eating.
+chemotherapy, the very thing that is used to treat cancer, can be frightening too.
+Chemotherapy brings with it several side effects.
+One of the most common is difficulty eating.
 Here are some strategies to help you eat healthy while receiving chemotherapy.

 acts by targeting and killing rapidly dividing cells, such as cancer cells.
 But, other cells in your body divide quickly as well, including the cells that line the gastrointestinal tract.
 Because of this, chemotherapy can have a profound impact on your ability to eat.
 Some chemotherapy side effects that affect your eating include: